stuartasiimwe7/blackboxml/README.md

 ```
 blackboxml/
+├── logs/                 #where the logs will be stored
 ├── __init__.py
 ├── autopilot.py
-├── visualizer.py         # (optional, for visualizations)
-├── utils.py              # (optional, for helper functions)
+├── example_usage.py      # sample for using of this package
-├── logs/                 # where logs will be stored
+├── .gitignore
+├── LICENSE
-└── README.md
+├── README.md
-setup.py
+└── setup.py
-LICENSE
 ```

 ## Installation

 To get started with **BlackBoxML**, follow these steps to set up your environment and install the package: